kxcontrib/space-weather/README.md

 **Magnetometer**:
    - Raw data was recorded at minute intervals.
    - A chain station column was added to the final table so that data could be joined with CHAIN data at a later stage.
-Following preprocessing, the data was persisted as a date-partitioned kdb+ database.
+Following pre-processing, the data was persisted as a date-partitioned kdb+ database.
 Scripts were written to create configuration tables, specifying the features and scaling required for each model.
 The configuration tables had the below form.

 ```q
 table colname   feature scaler